 What foods are not helpful to a healthy immune system?

-Optimising nutrition for a healthy gut is exactly the same as eating well for a healthy gut – boosting is not available unfortunately.
+Optimising nutrition for a healthy gut is exactly the same as eating well for a healthy gut.
 Read about individual nutrients if you are interested in their unique properties.
-If you just want to know what to eat – just reread what’s written above!
+If you just want to know what to eat – reread what’s above and enjoy it!

 Vitamins A, B, C, D, and E